Hainan China Travel Guide

 Freshly grilled or fried seafood skewers and various grilled meat/vegetable skewers are common sights, especially near coastal markets.

-Most fine dining experiences locate within 5-star luxury resorts in Yalong Bay and Haitang Bay.
+Most fine dining experiences locate within 5-star luxury hotels in Yalong Bay and Haitang Bay.
 These encompass renowned restaurants offering international cuisine (Japanese, Italian, Western) and high-end interpretations of local Hainanese dishes.
 Reservations are commonly recommended.

 Beyond buying seafood, this market has a lively place to explore local produce, tropical fruits, and various street food vendors.